lkl4502/SAM-Roadpp/README.md

 --spacenet
 ---RGB_1.0_meter
 ```
-and run python generate_labes.py under both dirs.
+And run python generate_labes.py under both dirs.

-for Global-scale, refer to cityscale for data preparation.
-And please download the Global-scale datasets from [link](https://pan.baidu.com/s/1_bWmY3W8GVvizX3W2jLrWg?pwd=a9p7).
+For Global-scale, refer to cityscale for data preparation.
+And you can download the Global-scale datasets from [link](https://pan.baidu.com/s/1_bWmY3W8GVvizX3W2jLrWg?pwd=a9p7).
 ### Training
 City-scale dataset: